devfile/registry-viewer/README.md

 ## Environment Variables

+You can add local environment variables by creating an `.env.local` file in the root registry viewer directory to store the environment variables.

 The environment variable `DEVFILE_VIEWER_ROOT` controls the registry viewer's base path.
 Note: Defaults to `/`.

 The environment variable `DEVFILE_COMMUNITY_HOST` controls whether the registry viewer uses the community registry.
 Note: Defaults to `true` and any value assigned will be `false`.

 The environment variable `DEVFILE_BANNER` controls whether the registry viewer banner is displayed.
 Note: Defaults to `true` and any value assigned will be `false`.

+The environment variable `ANALYTICS_WRITE_KEY` is the Segment write key.
+Note: Defaults to `null`.

 ## Contributing